 As an Amazon Associate I earn from qualifying purchases.

-Whether you’ve seen ‘A Christmas Story’ or not, eating Chinese Christmas food (or New Years!) is totally becoming a thing for many Americans.
+Whether you’ve seen ‘A Christmas Story’ or not, eating Chinese Christmas food (or New Years food!) is totally a thing for many Americans.

 In fact, Mini Chef and I may start doing that ourselves because our usual family tradition is all about Christmas breakfast.
 So A Chinese Christmas dinner may not be the worst addition to our holiday evening around here.